mwilliamson/zuice/doc/zuice.rst

         Finally, attempt to call the constructor with no arguments.
 If this fails, :class:`~zuice.NoSuchBindingException` is raised.

-    .. method:: get_from_name(key)

-        If *key* has been bound, then use the appropriate binding.
-        Otherwise, :class:`~zuice.NoSuchBindingException` is raised.

     .. method:: call(function)

         Try to call *function* by injecting its arguments.
 If no injection decorator